jamesstidard/mzo/docs/docs/install.md

 ## Homebrew
 [Homebrew](https://brew.sh/) is the de-facto package manager on macOS.
-If you are installing on a macOS, this is the way to go.
+If you are installing on macOS, this is the way to go.

 ```bash
 # install